Student Leadership and Organizations

 William James College offers a number of student-led organizations.
 Organizations are open to all students.
 See group mission statements and student leader contact information below.

-Student Leaders: Shubh Agrawal and Xinru Wang
+Student Leaders: Shubh Agrawal and Rebekah Chappell

 Faculty/Staff Advisor(s): Dr. Catherine Vuky